Windows 3.0: Memory modes

 Real mode primarily existed as a way to run Windows 2.x applications.
 It was removed in Windows 3.1.
-Almost all applications designed for Windows 3.0 had to be run in standard or 386 enhanced modes.
-(Microsoft Word 1.x and Excel 2.x would work in real mode as they were actually designed for Windows 2.x).
+Almost all applications designed for Windows 3.0 had to be run in standard or 386 enhanced mode (Microsoft Word 1.x and Excel 2.x would work in real mode as they were actually designed for Windows 2.x).
 However, it was necessary to load Windows 3.0 in real mode to run SWAPFILE.EXE, which allowed users to change virtual memory settings.
-Officially, Microsoft stated that an 8Mhz turbo 8086 was the minimum CPU needed to run Windows 3.0.
+Officially, Microsoft stated that an 8 MHz turbo 8086 was the minimum CPU needed to run Windows 3.0.
 It could be run on 4.77 MHz 8088 machines, but performance was so slow as to render the OS almost unusable.
 Up to 4 MB of expanded memory (EMS) is supported in real mode.

 Standard mode was used most often as its requirements were more in-line with an average PC of that era — an 80286 processor with at least 1 MB of memory.
 Since some PCs (notably Compaqs) did not place extended memory (XMS) at the 1MB line and instead left a hole between the end of conventional memory and the start of XMS, Windows could not work on them except in real mode.

 386 Enhanced mode was a 32-bit virtual machine that ran a copy of 16-bit Standard mode, and multiple copies of MS-DOS in virtual 8086 mode.
 386 enhanced mode uses virtual 8086 mode to allow multiple DOS programs to run (each DOS session takes 1MB of memory) along with being windowed and allowing multitasking to continue.
 Virtual memory support allows the user to employ the hard disk as a temporary storage space if applications use more memory than exists in the system.

-Normally, Windows will start in the highest operating mode the computer can use, but the user may force it into lower modes by typing WIN /R or WIN /S at the DOS command prompt.
-If the user selects an operating mode that cannot be used due to lack of RAM or CPU support, Windows merely boots into the next lowest one.